The Difference Between PTSD and CPTSD

 Why CPTSD Requires Specialized, Longer-Term Treatment

 Because CPTSD is rooted in long-term, interpersonal trauma, it requires more than short-term symptom stabilization.
 It often affects a person’s entire belief system, sense of self, and ability to trust or connect with others.
-While PTSD can sometimes be treated effectively in shorter, structured programs, CPTSD demands a deeper, more nuanced therapeutic approach.

 At Headwaters, we understand that lasting healing from CPTSD requires: